redstales/PlayerHider/Readme.md

 Features
 --------
 * Shows players further than the specified distance away from a player as sneaking to that player
+* If LoS is turned on, shows players within that distance as sneaking if they are behind objects
 * Can be hidden for operators, admins, moderators...

 Commands